Visium Asset Management: United States v. Valvani; suicide

 In 2016, portfolio manager Sanjay Valvani and two others were charged with insider trading by federal prosecutor Preet Bharara, the United States Attorney for the Southern District of New York.
-Valvani was also charged with engaging in securities fraud and wire fraud from 2005 through 2011, and passing material nonpublic information to another trader who traded on that information.
 While managing the firm's flagship healthcare fund, according to federal authorities, "Valvani specifically made about $25 million by trading on non-public information about pending drug approvals from the Food and Drug Administration".
 Valvani had worked for the company since its inception in 2005, and reportedly managed as much as $2 billion in funds.
-Visium placed Valvani on leave after it was announced that he was under investigation.

 Valvani turned himself in to authorities on June 15, 2016, and was arrested.
 He pled not guilty to five counts.
 He was freed on bail in the amount of $5 million, secured by his home.
-If convicted, Valvani faced up to 85 years in prison.
+If convicted, Valvani would have faced up to 85 years in prison.

 Valvani's two alleged co-conspirators pled guilty, however.
 The two admitted their participation with Valvani in the illegal scheme, and agreed to cooperate in the case against Valvani.

 On June 20, 2016, five days after he was indicted, Valvani was found dead in an apparent suicide.
 Due to his death, the government's court case against him had to be dropped.

-In 2019, attorney Irving Picard, who had led the claw back of funds in the illegal Bernie Madoff securities fraud scheme, filed a complaint on behalf of Visium against Valvani's estate seeking the return of over $100 million by the estate, due to Valvani's alleged illegal conduct and breach of fiduciary duty.
-The suit was dismissed.
+In 2019, Visium filed a complaint against Sanjay Valvani's widow and estate seeking over $100 million be returned, due to Valvani's alleged illegal conduct and breach of fiduciary duty.
+In 2020, the suit was dismissed by the New York Supreme Court citing the expiration of the statute of limitations.

 United States v.
 Lumiere

-Two years after his sister's 2005 marriage to Gottlieb, Stefan Lumiere joined Visium to manage the firm's Credit Opportunities Fund which held assets consisting of distressed debt.
+Two years after his sister's 2005 marriage to Gottlieb, Stefan Lumiere joined Visium, ultimately working under Chris Plaford in the firm's Credit Opportunities Fund which held assets consisting of distressed debt.
 He was accused of fraudulently overvaluing the assets of the fund, and was convicted of securities fraud after his case went to trial.

+Lumiere was sentenced to 18 months in prison followed by three years' supervised release and a $1 million fine.

 Liquidation

-In the wake of the controversy, Jacob Gottlieb wound down the company.
-Following negotiations with the Securities and Exchange Commission in 2018, the company paid $10,231,157 to regulators ($4,755,223 disgorgement, prejudgment interest of $720,711, and a civil money penalty of $4,755,223), and closed the activities of the firm.
+In the wake of the controversy, Jacob Gottlieb wound down the company he originally founded.
+Following negotiations with the Securities and Exchange Commission in 2018, the company forfeited $10.2 million to regulators in exchange for being able to shut down.
 The firm had begun liquidation two years earlier, selling the Visium Global Fund to AllianceBernstein.
 As of 19 August 2019, the firm was operating under the name VA Management LP.